SEND

 The Graduated Approach is a model of action and intervention in education to help pupils who have special educational needs.
 The approach recognises that there is a continuum of special needs and that where necessary, increasing specialist expertise should be brought to bear on the difficulty that a child may be experiencing.
 The cycle of action should be revisited in increasing detail and frequency if progress is not being made.

-The class teacher/ key worker is responsible for the implementation and monitoring of intervention programmes but can request support from the SENCo and help from outside agencies.
+The class teacher/ key worker is responsible for the implementation and monitoring a range of strategies and intervention programmes but can request support from the SENCo and help from outside agencies.
 The class teacher/ key worker must keep the SENCo informed.

 Four Part Cycle